 - So how do we praise children?
 Often adults jump in and interrupt the child who is still working to be kind and say something nice.
 Try to wait.
 Adults need to wait for the child to indicate he or she is satisfied with his or her own work, and offer sincere comments.
 Offer encouragement and comments about what the child did without saying the child is talented or smart.

 - Rewards.
 Oh, my.
 This is a difficult area as parents are often in situations where they are limited by time or other constraints and need the child to be obedient or helpful.
 Sometimes rewards may be needed, but try to make these non-material.
 Time in the park, a family baseball game, or a visit to relatives or the library might be considered.
 Maybe read an extra book at bedtime or let a child stay up 15 minutes later than usual.
 When rewards are used, I think parents can be honest and say something like, “I know you don’t like shots and we have to see the doctor for a shot.
 I’m giving you this toy because I sympathize with you.
 I can’t give you toys all the time.”
 Offer rewards honestly and explain why you feel it is necessary without setting up an ongoing reward system, if possible.

 - SENG (Social Emotional Needs of Gifted Children) is another source of information that can help parents understand more about what the child is going through and how to help.
 This page has specific and helpful information.
 They suggest the child should not be over-scheduled, for instance.
 However, your child may not be over-scheduled, of course.
 Read the websites to see what might apply to your own family and situation.
 SENG has conventions that welcome and have sessions for teachers, parents, and children.

 - Perfectionists have their own self-evaluation system which is active at all times.
 Try to follow the child to learn what helps in individual situations.
-Following the child instead of using a top-down management approach helps with most children in most situations, anyway.
+Following the child instead of using top-down management, the approach helps most children in most situations, anyway.